dsnowden25/Labs/exploring-dijkstras-algorithm/README.md

 Research the time and space complexity of Dijkstra's algorithm.
 Between the two different implementations presented, what is the time and space complexity of each?

 * In regards to time/space complexity, how did the total number of edges affect the run time of the algorithm?

+The heap function has a time complexity of $O((V + E) log V)$, or $O(E log V)$, where V is vertice number and E is edge number.
+The list based implementation has a time complexity of $O(V^2)$.

+When V is equal to E, this is a sparse graph.
+When E is equal to $V^2$, we have a denser graph.
+Technically, the list approach should be better for dense graphs, but their actual runtimes are similar (at least based on our results).
+For sparse graphs, heap should always be much faster.

 ## Technical Interview Practice